nuclearthinking/unspoken/README.md

 ## Introduction

-UNSPOKEN converts audio files to text conversations, labeled by speakers, using Whisper and NeMo diarization.
+UNSPOKEN converts audio files to text conversations, labeled by speakers, using `faster-whisper` and `pyanote.audio` diarization.

 ## Features